 Weather Spoon’s Bagan Restaurant and Bar (Restaurant Row, Yarkinthar St, Nyaung Oo)

 The owner/chef trained in Bristol, UK.
-Not only are the beef burger and chips excellent quality, the local dishes are delicious and reasonably-priced.
+Not only is the beef burger and chips excellent quality, the local dishes are delicious and reasonably-priced.
 For me, the fresh juices are the best in a month’s travel in Myanmar; not watered down, delicious, and at 700K, the cheapest I found.

-Leaving Bagan for Inle Lake
+Leaving Bagan for stunning Inle Lake